 Google’s various offices around the world are known to be extremely pleasing to the eyes, but they are also a hotbed of innovation and imagination.
 Google and its culture are built around four cornerstones- mission, transparency, voice, and space.

 Other companies in the world benchmark Google when it comes to innovation and rightly so.
 You could name any technology and Google would have worked on it, so much so that it had to create a company called Alphabet (which included Google) which is basically all of their companies put together.
 This article will talk about 20 innovations in its culture and the takeaways from each of them and why it will always remain one of the best places on Earth to work for.
-Here are 20 takeaways of Google’s innovation culture:
+Here are 20 takeaways from the Google innovation culture textbook:

 1. 20 Percent time policy